mysteryengineer/reddit-downloader/README.md

 Where:

 - `-e REDDIT_SOURCE`: (mandatory): the source type on Reddit where the files are located; `user` or `subreddit`.
-- `-e REDDIT_USER`: (mandatory): the name of the user or subreddit you want to download media from.
+- `-e REDDIT_NAME`: (mandatory): the name of the user or subreddit you want to download media from.

 #### Volume